ryouchinsa/ryouchinsa.github.io/edit/README.md

 # Search images
 You can search object, attribute, and image names in a gallery view.

-To show all images again, clear search images.

-You can use [Wildcard(*), AND(&), OR(|), NOT(!), and more](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/SearchKitConcepts/searchKit_concepts/searchKit_concepts.html#//apple_ref/doc/uid/TP40002844-BAJFJGFF) in the search text.

 To search labeled images, use "notempty" search text.
 To search unlabeled images, use "" search text.

 ![search](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/18eaeed8-07c0-4688-85f8-f78a6eb4b4ea)